badunius/GlyphOutline/README.md

 Need some more optimisation and linting.

-Oh, and you may find some comments somewhat offensive.
+Oh, and you may find some of the comments somewhat offensive.